MicrosoftDocs/azure-devops-yaml-schema/task-reference/extract-files-v1.md

 **`overwriteExistingFiles`** - **Overwrite existing files**<br>
 `boolean`.
 Required.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select this option to overwrite existing files in the destination directory if they already exist.
+Specifies the option to overwrite existing files in the destination directory if they already exist.
 If the option is `false`, the script prompts on existing files, asking whether you want to overwrite them.
 <!-- :::editable-content-end::: -->
 <br>